MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 - If your collection contains only up-level devices and/or down-level server operating system devices that require MDE Client (based on the client settings), then you can use the [onboarding instructions using Microsoft Defender for Endpoint Client](#bkmk_2207_uplevel) (recommended).
 - If your target collection contains down-level server operating system devices that require MMA (based on the client settings) or Windows 8.1 devices, then use the instructions to [onboard devices using Microsoft Monitoring Agent](#bkmk_2207_any_os).

-> [!Warning]
+> [!WARNING]
-> - If your target collection contains down-level devices that require MMA, and you use the instructions for onboarding using MDE Client, then the down-level devices won't be onboarded.
+> If your target collection contains down-level devices that require MMA, and you use the instructions for onboarding using MDE Client, then the down-level devices won't be onboarded.
 The optional **Workspace key** and **Workspace ID** fields are used for onboarding down-level devices that require MMA, but if they aren't included then the policy will fail on down-level clients that require MMA.
->

 ### <a name="bkmk_2207_uplevel"></a> Onboard devices using MDE Client to Microsoft Defender for Endpoint (recommended)